 British Panel Game that is BBC2's equivalent of Have I Got News for You, with strong influence from Whose Line Is It Anyway? (which isn't surprising, considering they were created by the same people).
 It involves only comedians and is hosted by Dara Ó Briain, an Irish comedian.
-The series started in 2005 and is still ongoing.The show's regulars are Hugh Dennis (from the start) and Chris Addison (series 9-present) and guest on one team and Andy Parsons (series 3-present) and two guests on the other.
-Former regulars are Russell Howard (series 4-9, who left to star in his own show Russell Howard's Good News), Frankie Boyle (series 1-7) and Rory Bremner (series 1 and 2).
+The series started in 2005 and is still ongoing.The show's regulars are Hugh Dennis (from the start) and two guests on one team and Andy Parsons (series 3-present) and two guests on the other.
+Former regulars are Chris Addison (series 9-12; Addison had other commitments for the second half of series 12, hasn't returned for the first half of the current series, 13, and is not scheduled to return for the back half), Russell Howard (series 4-9, who left to star in his own show Russell Howard's Good News), Frankie Boyle (series 1-7) and Rory Bremner (series 1 and 2).
 The guests are usually English, Scottish, Welsh, and Irish comics, but occasionally include American, Australian, and Canadian comedians.

 The current rounds are:

 "What On Earth?" / "Picture of the Week": "What On Earth?" is a simple game where the players are shown a picture of something that's been in the news and have to guess what it is, as ever making humorous suggestions before somebody comes in with the real answer.
 Initially very rarely shown on initial broadcasts (occasionally making it to end of season clip shows or the DVDs), this round occasionally replaced "Headline News" in the 2012 series, and beginning with 2013 appears to have permanently replaced it.